mahdikazemi96/RegisterationForm/README.md

 - the submit button: `<button type="submit" class="btn btn-primary btn-block" [disabled]="form.invalid">Submit</button>`
    > we want to prevent submitting the form if our inputs were invalid. so I used `[disabled]="form.invalid"`>>> *form* point to ngModel of form which we initialized it in the first line of `person-registor.component.html`.
    > when the user click on this button the *submitPerson(form)* will be hitted.
+ ### Implement Person Registeration Form (typescript file)
+ now we want to complete the `person-registor.component.ts`, so open this file.

+ - first of all we import necessory refrences:
+  `import { PersonServiceService } from '../service/person-service.service';
+   import { NgForm } from '@angular/forms';
+   import { Gender } from '../model/Gender';
+   import { Status } from '../model/Status';
+   import { PersonalityServiceService } from '../service/personality-service.service';`